 Alternatives To An Interest-Only Mortgage

-If an interest-only mortgage doesn’t sound right for you, here are some other options:
+If an interest-only mortgage doesn’t sound right for you, here are some other options to consider:

-- Conforming conventional loans.
-This is the most common loan type in the United States.
-It has a maximum loan amount and typically costs less than a Federal Housing Administration loan but has stricter eligibility requirements.
+- Conforming conventional loans: This is the most common loan type in the United States.
+It has a maximum loan amount and typically costs less than a Federal Housing Administration (FHA) loan but has stricter eligibility requirements.

-- FHA loans.
-FHA mortgages can be cheaper for borrowers with a lower credit score and a smaller down payment.
+- FHA loans: FHA mortgages can be cheaper for borrowers with a lower credit score and a smaller down payment.
+However, conventional mortgages tend to be cheaper than FHA loans if you can put at least 10% down and have good credit.

-- U.S. Department of Agriculture loans.
-Aimed at low-to-moderate-income borrowers looking to buy a home in specific rural areas.
+- U.S. Department of Agriculture loans: These loans are aimed at low- to moderate-income borrowers looking to buy a home in specific rural areas.
 No down payment is required for USDA loans.

 FAQ

-Here are answers to common questions about interest-only mortgages.
+Here are some common questions about interest-only mortgages.

 Interest-only mortgages can be helpful for borrowers who expect their income to increase.
-If you can benefit from lower monthly payments for the first few years of your mortgage but know you’ll be able to afford larger payments down the line, an interest-only loan may very well be of interest.
-Just beware that you won’t build equity during the interest-only period, and your monthly payment will ultimately increase significantly.
+If you can benefit from lower monthly payments for the first several years of your mortgage, but know you’ll be able to afford larger payments down the line, an interest-only loan may be worth looking at.